 22. Where does theobromine come from?

-CNS stimulation, cardiac muscle stimulation, diuresis, bronchial, uterine, vascular smooth muscle relaxation (theophylline is classified as a bronchodilator), peripheral, coronary vasodilation and
+CNS stimulation, cardiac muscle stimulation, diuresis, bronchial, uterine, and vascular smooth muscle relaxation (theophylline is classified as a bronchodilator), peripheral and coronary vasodilation, and cerebral vasoconstriction (used in headache remedies).

 24. Why do we titrate theophylline doses?